LTVA1/NuVGM/README.md

 | Additional data length | `uint32_t` | 4 |  |
 | Data | binary data | Additional data length | Whatever info is needed (e.g. initial byte value to fill the memory with) |

-The index of the entry in these arrays is used in data stream to reference it, so player must build up some kind of LUT when scanning the file to make it possible.
+The index of the entry in these arrays is used in data stream to reference it.

-RAM/ROM units have fixed indices for each chip type.
+RAM/ROM units would have fixed indices for each chip type.
 For example, "YM2610 ADPCM-A" = unit value 0 and "YM2610 ADPCM-B" = unit value 1, "OKI6295 ROM" = unit value 0 (thanks @ValleyBell!).

 ### RAM/ROM data